Logbook summary reports for the 2020 calendar year.

 Regulations are in place to minimize bycatch.

-According to the 2018 stock assessment, North Pacific shortfin mako sharks are not overfished, and are not subject to overfishing.
+According to the 2018 stock assessment, North Pacific shortfin mako shark is not overfished and not subject to overfishing.
+Summary stock assessment information can be found on Stock SMART.

 - Shortfin mako sharks have pointed snouts and long gill slits.